April Fools' Day Request for Comments: Submission of April Fools' Day RFCs

 The RFC Editor accepts submission of properly formatted April Fools' Day RFCs from the general public, and considers them for publication in the same year if received at least two weeks prior to April 1st.

-"Note that in past years the RFC Editor has sometimes published serious documents with April 1 dates.
+This practice of publishing April Fool's Day RFCs is specifically acknowledged in the instructions memo for RFC authors, with a tongue-in-cheek note saying: "Note that in past years the RFC Editor has sometimes published serious documents with April 1 dates.
 Readers who cannot distinguish satire by reading the text may have a future in marketing."